trevor-h/table-salt-cli/README.md

 A ready to serve GO based remote client for Saltstack using SSH.
 Run the 'salt' command like on the salt-master from your workstation.

 # Features
-  - Support Linux and Windows
+  - Supports Linux and Windows with both source and binary releases.
+Make Saltstack accessible for everyone
   - Multiple authentication support: agent (Linux only), private key and password
   - Support for sudo (password or passwordless)
   - Built-in support to punch through bastion/jump servers automatically
   - 100% native salt command compatible.
 All arguments passed directly to the salt command on the salt-master
   - No client side dependencies or setup.
 A single binary executable contains all that's needed
-  - Supports any version of Saltstack without patching or configuration changes.
+  - Works with any version of Saltstack without patching or configuration changes.
 Absolutely nothing to install on salt-master
+  - Support for salt-key, salt-run and also any arbitrary command execution on salt-master
+  - Virtual wrapper execution modules provide enhanced functionality like copy a local file directly to multiple minion targets in one step

 # Who's This For?
 Saltstack ships with external authentication support as well as a REST API via netapi so you might be wondering the use case.
 While supported many organizations are hesitant (and rightly so) to open their salt-master(s) to traditionally less secure protocols (SSH vs HTTP).